 These sourdough pancakes are my family’s favorite breakfast, hands down!
-It’s the sourdough discard that gives these pancakes their amazing taste, and light & fluffy texture.
-They’re quick & easy, cheap to make, and can even be made vegan!
+Quick and easy to mix up with your sourdough discard, these pancakes taste amazing, have that perfect light and fluffy texture, and can even be made vegan!

-While I’ve been mastering the art of sourdough – includingwhole wheat sourdough bread, no-white sandwich sourdough bread, sourdough biscuits and even sourdough crackers – there’s always been the issue of dealing with the discard.
+While I’ve been mastering the art of sourdough – including Whole Wheat Sourdough Bread, Sourdough Sandwich Bread, Sourdough Biscuits, and even Sourdough Crackers – there’s always been the issue of dealing with the discard.

 Do you really HAVE to throw it away?

-And the fact that this recipe has quickly become my family’s all time favorite pancake recipe makes me want to keep feeding our starter, just so I have discard on hand at all times!
+And the fact that this recipe has quickly become my family’s all-time favorite pancake recipe makes me want to keep feeding our starter, just so I always have discard on hand!

-Here’s why you’ll love my sourdough pancake recipe:
+Here’s why you’ll love my sourdough starter pancakes:

-- They’re light & fluffy and packed with the tang and sour flavor known for sourdough
+- They’re light and fluffy and packed with the tang and flavor you expect from sourdough

-- Quick to make and fast to cook
+- Quick to mix up and fast to cook

 - ZERO added sugar and no yeast